JBIG1 patent information

 by Markus Kuhn

-For many years, the doubts about the patent situation have prevented the JBIG1 standard from becoming widely used on the Internet (e.g., not a single web browser has support for it integrated).
-As the author of a freely available JBIG1 implementation, I am interested in the current patent license requirements for the JBIG1 standard.
-This page describes what I have found out so far.
+For many years, the doubts about the patent situation had prevented the JBIG1 standard from becoming widely used on the Internet (e.g., as of 2012, no web browser has support for it integrated).
+As the author of a freely available JBIG1 implementation, I was interested in the patent license requirements for the JBIG1 standard.
+This page describes what I had learned.

 Patent list